-General Revenue Fund collections in November were $502.2 million and came in at $75.0 million, or 17.5 percent, above the monthly estimate.
-This amount is $111.5 million, or 28.6 percent, above collections in November of 2017, which is mostly due to law changes that took effect this year.
-Total collections over the first five months of the fiscal year are $95.4 million, or 4.0 percent, above the estimate to date and $314.1 million, or 14.6 percent, above prior year collections.
+General Revenue Fund collections in May were $490.1 million and came in at $65.5 million, or 11.8%, below the monthly estimate.
+This amount is $83.8 million, or 14.6%, below collections in May of 2019.
+Total GRF collections over the first 11 months of fiscal year 2020 were $552.3 million, or 8.8%, below the estimate, and $472.2 million, or 7.6%, below prior year collections for the same period.

 You are here